 * Notify the Office of Financial Aid of any resources not considered during your original need analysis and aid not listed on your award letter.
 Failure to notify us can jeopardize your future financial aid.

-* Keep your local and permanent addresses current by contacting the Admissions and Records Office.
+* Keep your local and permanent addresses and phone numbers current by contacting the Admissions and Records Office.

-* Register for the required number of hours eligible for a grant, loan or scholarship.
+* Register for the required number of hours eligible for a grant or scholarship.